 Who We Are

-We research, recognize, and commemorate the culture and heritage of African Americans in Oregon.
+We research, recognize, and commemorate the history and heritage of African Americans in Oregon.

 What We Do

 Our vision is to become the preeminent resource for the study of Oregon’s African American history and culture.
-We work to achieve this vision through our illuminating exhibitions, our public programs, our original publications, and historical research.
-Additionally, we partner with local organizations to plan, interpret, and advocate for the preservation and commemoration of sites with African American historical significance.
+We work to achieve this vision through our engaging exhibitions, public programs, original publications, and historical research.
+Additionally, we partner with local organizations to plan, interpret, and advocate for the preservation and commemoration of sites with African American historical significance statewide.

 Oregon Black Pioneers is a 501c3 nonprofit organization.